 Listening to kids and communicating calmly will help them feel safe during crisis

-Here are more tips to consider as you approach conversations about the uncertainty ahead: Follow your child's lead.
+Here are more tips to consider as you approach conversations about the uncertainty ahead: Follow your kid's lead.
 For any age, let your kids lead the conversation.
 “That way we don’t get into lectures, which generally lead children to zone out, and we don’t reveal more than they want to know, which may confuse or overwhelm them,” says Russell.
-Answer their questions matter-of-factly and if you don’t know the answer to something, that's ok.
+Answer their questions matter-of-factly and if you don’t know the answer to something, that's OK.
 Take the opportunity to look it up together.
-A perfectly acceptable answer to the question “When can I hang out with my friends again?” is “I wish we knew when the restrictions would let up and you can hang out with them again—but unfortunately nobody knows that right now.”

 Give them permission to be sad—and happy.
 It’s healthy and normal for everyone to have a mix of emotions right now.
 If your child is feeling sad, angry or stressed, reassure them that they are going to be fine and acknowledge that their feelings are real and valid.
 “Trust me, this kind of talk goes a long way,” says Russell.
 “You don’t have to fix their problem; in fact, there’s not much about this situation we can ‘fix’ right now.
-Just be there.“ That goes for granting them permission to feel happy too.
+Just be there.”
+That goes for granting them permission to feel happy too.
 “Let your kids know that times are weird and hard right now, but that doesn’t mean they can’t be fun too.”
-Find ways to stay connected as a family with movie nights, board games, Zooming with extended family and cooking together.
+Find ways to stay connected as a family with movie nights, board games, cooking together, and even talking about the news with reassurance that we’ve overcome difficult times before.

-Stick to the science.
+Stick to the facts.
 It’s important at times like these to teach kids, especially those exposed to the news and social media, the difference between fact, fiction and opinion.
 “It’s the basis of critical thinking,” says Russell.
-Up-to-date and credible news sources like the Centers for Disease Control and Prevention (CDC) website will keep them informed without confusing or scaring them with rumors.
+Up-to-date and credible news sources will keep them informed without confusing or scaring them with rumors.
 “This might be a great time to talk to kids about media literacy, such as ‘right now you are going to be hearing and reading a lot of stuff that is not true.
 If you ever have a question about something you hear, please feel free to run it by me,’” advises Russell.

 For more information, be sure to check out Circle’s Resources page and sign up to our newsletter.
 Pick up your own Circle Home Plus to manage every Wi-Fi device on your home network and mobile devices wherever they go.